The IIJ 2025 Freelance Journalism Conference

 We want this event to support as many people as possible!

-We’re offering 2 inspirational keynote addresses, 8 live and online 75-minute long panel discussions, the bundle of bonuses, webinars, and resources for just $59.
+We’re offering 2 inspirational keynote addresses, 8 recorded 75-minute panel discussions, a bonus bundle, Q&A videos, and resources for only $99.

 Our conference addresses the most pressing questions pertinent to journalists at every level: from beginners to years of experience.